 The United States said Thursday it is pulling out of the U.N.'s educational, scientific and cultural agency because of what Washington sees as its anti-Israel bias and need for "fundamental reform."
 Israeli Prime Minister Benjamin Netanyahu said Israel plans to…

-By Matthew Lee, Associated Press and Thomas Adamson, Associated Press
+By Matthew Lee, Thomas Adamson, Associated Press

 A new agreement lays the groundwork for the U.S. to impose import restrictions on Egyptian archaeological items to reduce the incentive to traffic antiquities.